-1. Lay-ups

-Players form two lines.
-First player from one line dribbles in and shoots ball, first player in other line rebounds the ball and passes to next player in shooting line.
+1. Lay-ups - players form 2 lines.
+First player from one line dribbles in and shoots ball.
+First player in other line rebounds the ball and passes to next player in shooting line.
 The two players then go to the end of the opposite line.

-2. Spot Shooting

-Players break into four groups.
-The first player in each group shoots the ball, rebounds it if it misses and shoots again, once he has made the shot he passes the ball to the next player in his line and he goes to the rear of the line.
-Practise catching the ball and shooting and shooting off the dribble.
+2. Spot Shooting - Players break into 4 groups.
+The first player in each group shoots the ball, rebounds it if it misses and shoots again.
+Once he has made the shot he passes the ball to the next player in his/her line and he/she goes to the rear of the line.
+Practice catching the ball and shooting off the dribble.

-.3.
-Horse - Shooting Game

-Can be played by 2 or 3 (or more) players outside of training sessions.
-One player will shoot the ball from any position on the court he wants.
-If he makes the shot he is in control of the ball and the next player in order must also make the shot, if that player misses he is then punished with a "H".
-The first shooter may then move to another spot on the floor and shoot again, if he makes it again the next shooter must again make that shot, if that player misses again he is then labeled "HO" and the game goes on until one player is labeled HORSE.
-To gain control of the ball the second player must make a shot after the first player has missed.

-4. Golf Shooting Game

-The Coach marks out nine spots over the court area for players to shoot from.
-The players begin at first spot and attempt to make goal, each player counts the number of shots it takes him to complete all nine spots.
-He must stay at each spot until he makes a shot.
+- 3. Horse Shooting Game Can be played by 2 or 3 (or more) players outside of training session.
+One player will shoot the ball from any position on the court they want.
+If they make the shot they are in control of the ball and the next player in order must also make the shot.
+If the player misses he is then punished with a "H".
+The first shooter may then move to another spot on the floor and shoot again.
+If they make it again the next shooter must again make that shot.
+If that player misses again he is then labelled "HO".
+The game goes on until one player is labelled "HORSE".
+To gain control of the ball the second player must make a shot after the first player has missed. - 4.
+Golf Shooting Game The coach marks out 9 spots over the court area for players to shoot from.
+The players begin at the first spot and attempt to make the goal.
+Each player counts the number of shots it takes to complete all 9 spots.
+He must stay at each spot until the shot is made.